The product structure of MPS-under-permutations: Exact translationally invariant MPS-up

-We start by considering a TI MPS $\ket{\psi_N(A)}$ with normal tensor $A$ and bond dimension $D_\mathds{1}$, on a fixed number of particles $N$.
-We assume that the state is an exact MPS-up$_{0,D}$, meaning that the Schmidt rank is bounded across any arbitrary bipartition.\footnote{Note that, in all the proofs developed in this work, it is not necessary to assume that the MPS-up property holds for all permutations.
+We start by considering TI MPS $\ket{\psi_N(A)}$ with normal tensor $A$ and bond dimension $D_\mathds{1}$, on a fixed number of particles $N$.
+We assume that the state is an exact MPS-up$_{D}$, meaning that the Schmidt rank is bounded across any arbitrary bipartition.\footnote{ Note that, in all the proofs developed in this work, it is not necessary to assume that the MPS-up property holds for all permutations.
 As long as it holds for one permutation $\pi \in \mathcal{S}_N$ that leads to a contradiction when $N$ is large enough, the conclusions follow (for example, the permutation $\pi$ in Eq. (\ref{eq:def_permutation_rank_counting}) for the exact MPS-up case as in Proposition \ref{prop:rank_counting_normal}, or the permutation sending each $k$-th particle to the beginning of the chain for the approximate MPS-up case as in Proposition \ref{prop:purity_normal}).
 For simplicity, however, we consider the generic definition.} We do not, however, require that the state is also translational invariant in any other ordering of sites.

-First, we note that after blocking a constant number of physical sites together, any normal tensor $A$ becomes injective \cite{Sanz2010, Michalek2018}.
-This number is called the \textit{injectivity length} $L_I$ of $A$, and it is upper bounded by $L_I \leq 2D_\mathds{1}^2(6+\log_2 D_\mathds{1})$.
+For the sake of simplicity, let us momentarily assume the more restrictive property of injectivity on the normal tensor $A$.